-This tutorial explains how to create a collection of insights, which are user-configurable visualizations ranging from charts, time-series graphs, or calendar heatmaps.
+This tutorial explains how to create a dashboard of insights, which are user-configurable visualizations ranging from charts, time-series graphs, or calendar heatmaps.
 Insights are available to use as a dashboard of insights for tracking projects, key metrics, or performance goals.

 At the end of this tutorial, you’ll be able to